Baldy Center for Law and Social Policy

-The Baldy Center for Law & Social Policy is a research center at the University at Buffalo that advances interdisciplinary research on law, legal institutions and social policy.
+The Baldy Center for Law and Social Policy is a research center at the University at Buffalo that advances interdisciplinary research on law, legal institutions and social policy.
 Founded in 1978, The Baldy Center is housed within UB’s School of Law but serves faculty with law and policy interests throughout the university.
 The Center was endowed by a bequest from Christopher Baldy, a prominent Buffalo attorney and UB School of Law graduate who died in 1959.

 Activities

 The Baldy Center sponsors interdisciplinary research focusing on the intersection of law and social policy, awarding research grants annually to scholars across the university, especially in law, the humanities and social sciences.
 It also hosts and sponsors conferences that bring together researchers from across the world to discuss their Law and Society-related research.
 A list of grants awarded for research and conferences and their recipients is available at the Center's website.

 The Center’s intensive book manuscript workshops are organized around drafts of books about law, legal institutions or social policy by UB-affiliated scholars.
 The interdisciplinary discussions are designed to provide feedback to the authors from interested faculty and outside specialists.

 The Baldy Center maintains cooperative ties to other interdisciplinary research centers and cosponsors a regional network of sociolegal scholars in New York and Canada.
 The Center additionally hosts distinguished scholars from around the world as visitors, speakers, consultants and conference participants.

 The Center offers postdoctoral fellowships to budding scholars hoping to join the academy at American and global universities, along with research fellowships and senior fellowships.
 Research fellowships link law-and-policy scholars into the Baldy community and its resources, while senior fellowships are geared toward accomplished academics from other universities whose projects are closely related to the Baldy Center’s mission.

 Through the Buffalo Legal Studies Research Paper Series, hosted and distributed by the Social Science Research Network, the Center provides an international audience for faculty and visiting scholars.